MuhammadKhuzaimaIqbal/MuhammadKhuzaimaIqbal/README.md

 ## About Me

-I am recent Computer Science graduate from **Information Technology University (ITU) Lahore** and a Software Engineer passionate about **AI, backend development, and modern full-stack applications**.
+I'm a recent Computer Science graduate from **Information Technology University (ITU) Lahore** and a Software Engineer passionate about **AI, backend development, and modern full-stack applications**.

-I have completed a **Full-Stack AI Internship at Thryve Tech** and I'm currently working as an **AI/ML Engineering Intern at HOF Global**, where I build scalable software solutions and explore AI-driven systems.
+I completed a **Full-Stack AI Internship at Thryve Tech** and am currently working as an **AI/ML Engineering Intern at HOF Global**, building scalable software solutions and AI-driven systems.

-I enjoy solving real-world engineering problems, designing efficient architectures, and continuously learning emerging technologies in **AI, LLMs, and cloud-native applications**.
+I enjoy solving real-world engineering problems, designing efficient backend architectures, and continuously learning emerging technologies in **AI, LLMs, and cloud-native development**.

-- AI/ML Engineer with industry experience
-- Full-Stack Developer specializing in scalable web applications
-- Strong backend development using Node.js and Python
-- Passionate about AI, LLMs, and intelligent systems
-- Experienced in authentication, APIs, databases, and cloud services
-- Love learning new technologies and building production-ready software

 ---